Continuing Education Activity

 Most of the UPJOs seen are partial.
 In this type of obstruction, there is an increase in the production of the vasoactive peptides and cytokines as interleukin (IL)-5 and eotaxin-2 from the urothelium, acting as a chemoattractant for leukocytes, lead to inflammatory cell infiltration.
 By changing the eicosanoid elaboration in the kidney, the monocytic infiltration is believed to affect the renal blood supply and decrease the total GFR in the affected kidney, however, single nephron GFR will be increased.
 A good understanding of the pathophysiology of the UPJO might guide the provider toward an early intervention to prevent worse outcomes.

 Similarly, the activation of the renin-angiotensin system can cause a reduction in the GFR of the affected kidney by its vasoconstrictor effect.

 In human models, no clear correlation was proven between split renal function and histological findings in the affected population.
 However, parenchymal damage was observed in severe cases of ureteropelvic junction obstruction (UPJO).
 The lack of clear histological findings is considered one of the major obstacles in the clinical assessment of UPJO.

 History and Physical

 The condition is usually detected during the antenatal scan and is not associated with any antenatal complications.

-Pediatric ureteropelvic junction obstruction might be associated with other congenital anomalies as an imperforated anus, multicystic kidney, and ipsilateral ureterovesical reflux, in the similar patients, UPJO should be treated first as distal ureteric diseases are commonly not severe.
+Pediatric ureteropelvic junction obstruction might be associated with other congenital anomalies as an imperforated anus, multicystic kidney, and ipsilateral ureterovesical reflux, in similar patients, ureteropelvic junction obstruction (UPJO) should be treated first as distal ureteric diseases are commonly not severe.

 Common symptoms in older children: